decentraland/adr/content/ADR-198-billboard-sdk-component.md

 To isolate the X Y and Z components of the rotation, the RECOMMENDED approach is to convert the rotation Quaternion to euler angles, and then replace by 0 the angles that are left out the billboard.

+Even though the components can have any combination, due to mathematical stability of the solution only the Y YX and YXZ combinations should be handled at the moment by the renderer.
+Other combinations SHOULD fallback to the default billboard mode: YXZ.
+This definition can be revisited in the future.

 ```typescript
 function calculateWorldMatrixOfEntity(entity) {
   const worldMatrix = Matrix().Identity()